spectral-compute/scale-docs/docs/manual/troubleshooting.md

 ## Half precision intrinsics not defined in C++

-If you're using `__half` in host code in a non-cuda translation unit, you might get an error claiming the function you want does not exist:
+If you're using `__half` in host code in a non-CUDA translation unit, you might get an error claiming the function you want does not exist:

 ```